Scalable Vector Graphics (SVG)¶

 Everything not listed as supported is unsupported, which is a lot.
 SVG is a very complex format that has become increasingly complex as it absorbs more of the entire browser rendering stack into its specification.

-However, there are some pretty commonly used features that are unsupported that may cause unexpected results (up to and including a normal-looking SVG rendering as a completely blank PDF).
-It is very likely that off-the-shelf SVGs will not be converted fully correctly without some preprocessing.
+However, there are some pretty commonly used features that are unsupported and may cause unexpected results, up to and including a normal-looking SVG rendering as a completely blank PDF.

 Contributions would be very welcome to add support for more SVG features! 👍